 There will absolutely be problems and change coming which will require us to be flexible and do things differently.
+The market is going to crash again spectacularly, it is not if, it is when this will happen!
 The period the Trinity Study (this is what the 4% rule is based on) covered is from 1926 to 2011.
 This included World War 2, Vietnam War, 2 Iraq wars and so much more.
 As a world we have come through some unbelievable events and still survived.

 In many ways the world is in better shape than it has been before and is improving.
-Hans Rosling wrote a wonderful book called factfulness that uses data to show how the world is changing not just what's in the media.
+Hans Rosling wrote a wonderful book called Factfulness that uses data to show how the world is improving.
+The media tells us the world is getting worse; which they do to get us to watch more; the world I see is very different to the one portrayed in the media.
 I found a 2 minute overview here by Bill Gates that is excellent!

 Do you think the world is improving or getting worse?
 Are you optimistic or pessemistic about our future?

 This is where it becomes difficult because no one can predict the future and it is up to each individual to decide whether they are going to be optimistic about the future or live in fear of what is going to happen next!

 I am very optimistic.
 I know the market will go up and down, I know there will be things that happen but I am positive that things will continue to improve.
 If world war three starts then we are all pretty screwed and none of this matters anyway.

 The second comment from above is from Anthony which seems to say that market returns are going to be lower in the future because we have invented everything already that has the power to transform our world.
 I disagree with this one.